-The OneFlorida Front Door is your access point for using the consortium’s infrastructure.
-From here, researchers can submit a prep-to-research data query, which helps researchers formulate hypotheses and identify trends within targeted populations, or apply to utilize the consortium’s research infrastructure, including the practice-based research network, central IRB and more.
-Please visit our Funding Citations page to ensure you’re appropriately including OneFlorida and its associated funding organizations in your grant submissions.
+The OneFlorida+ Front Door is your access point for using the network’s infrastructure.
+From here, researchers can submit a prep-to-research data query, which helps them identify the size of patient populations in the network available for studies, formulate hypotheses and identify trends within targeted populations, or apply to use the OneFlorida+ research infrastructure, including the practice-based research network, central IRB and more.
+Writing a grant proposal?
+Please visit our Funding Citations page to ensure you’re appropriately including OneFlorida+ and its associated funding organizations in your grant submissions.

 Next Steps After Receiving Funding

-Once you receive funding, you should set up a study implementation meeting by sending an email to OneFloridaOperations@health.ufl.edu.
+Once you receive funding, please set up a study implementation meeting by sending an email to OneFloridaOperations@health.ufl.edu.
 At this meeting, you can discuss the various components of your study, budget requirements, timelines, expectations, etc. Please bring an approved protocol and workplan.

 Support to identify eligible patient populations and/or clinical practices

 OneFlorida+ Data Trust with extensive health care information for cohort discovery, study feasibility, study data collection, and observational studies

 Biorepository capability, available through the University of Florida Clinical and Translational Science Institute

 The OneFlorida+ Clinical Research Network partners have all signed agreements to be part of the OneFlorida+ Institutional Review Board (IRB) to facilitate the review and approval of multisite protocols and to streamline the submission process.
 As part of the process, it is required that the OneFlorida+ IRB Coordinator, Jane-Ann Norton, be added to the study as “Other”.

 For information on how to obtain a myIRB account, click here.